By Tom Roberts (look me up in the FNAL Phonebook)

 Physics is an experimental science, and as such the experimental basis for any physical theory is extremely important.
 The relationship between theory and experiments in modern science is a multi-edged sword:

-At present, Special Relativity (SR) meets all of these requirements and expectations.
-There are literally hundreds of experiments that have tested SR, with an enormous range and diversity, and the agreement between theory and experiment is excellent.
+At present, special relativity (SR) meets all of these requirements and expectations.
+Literally hundreds of experiments have tested SR, with an enormous range and diversity, and the agreement between theory and experiment is excellent.
 There is a lot of redundancy in these experimental tests.
-There are also a lot of indirect tests of SR which are not included here.
+Also, many indirect tests of SR are not included here.
 This list of experiments is by no means complete!

 There are several useful surveys of the experimental basis of SR:

 Zhang's book is especially comprehensive.
 The LivingReviews article goes into considerable detail relating current theoretical ideas to experimental tests.